Navigating a Move with a Disability

 6. Pack light

 As you begin packing things into boxes, pay attention to the weight as you go.
-Even if you’ve hired movers for people with disabilities and won’t be the one picking up the boxes, it’s usually easier for everyone to move faster with lighter boxes.
+Even if you’ve hired movers for people with disabilities and won’t be the ones picking up the boxes, it’s usually easier for everyone to move faster with lighter boxes.
 If it’s too light, the movers can always stack two boxes on top of each other.
 When it’s too heavy, though, it will take longer to move, and your box could break.

 7. Prepare an essentials box